pivotal/docs-tap/install.md

 ### Prerequisites

-* Ensure you have access to a docker registry that Tanzu Build Service can use to create Builder images.
-Approximately 5gb of registry space is required.
+* You have access to a Docker registry that Tanzu Build Service can use to create Builder images.
+Approximately 5GB of registry space is required.
-* You have successfully added the TAP package repository to your Cluster
-* Your registry is accesible with username and password credentials.
+* Your Docker registry is accesible with username and password credentials.
-* You have accepted the necessary TanzuNet EULAs specified in the pre-requisites

 ### Install Tanzu Build Service Using the Tanzu CLI

 To install Tanzu Build Service using the Tanzu CLI:

-1. Follow instructions in Install Packages above.

-2. Gather values schema.
+1. Gather values schema.
     ```bash
     tanzu package available get buildservice.tanzu.vmware.com/1.3.0 --values-schema --namespace tap-install
     ```